oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 732-4971-1-ND [Datasheet](http://katalog.we-online.de/led/datasheet/150060GS75000.pdf)
-Reasons: Green LEDs are used for debugging power.
-The green LEDs are placed at the front of the board for easy viewing and when on represent that the power line of interest is working.
-The green LEDs are on the VCB0 - VCB7 lines and are located between the output of the eFuse modules and the input of the 40 pin connector.
-They are needed on the evaluation board and will be removed before actual launch.
+Reasons: The green LEDs are on the VCB0 - VCB7 lines and are functionally located between the output of the eFuse modules and the input of the 40 pin connector.
+They are placed at the front of the board for easy viewing and when on represent that the line of interest is working.
+These LEDs will be removed on the space-ready board.
 Rad-hard Analogue: N/A

 **LED8, LED9, LED10, LED11, OSRAM Optp Semi.
 LA L296-Q2R2-1-Z**: